I'm running some 10 Sonoffs with Tasmota for more than 3 years now and I have ordered a few more to control some of our shutters.

 latitude 51.604112 longitude 5.161626

-For instance you can configure the time zone and your exact location by using the commands below:
+You can also configure the time zone and your exact location by using the MQTT commands below:

 iot_pub -t cmnd/sonoff/Latitude -m "51.604112" iot_pub -t cmnd/sonoff/Longitude -m "5.161626" iot_pub -t cmnd/sonoff/Timezone -m "99"